High-Dimensional Lipschitz Functions are Typically Flat: Results and discussion

 \subsubsection{Roughening transition}

 As explained in the introduction, we expect the random homomorphism height function on $\Z_n^2$ to be rough.
-Indeed, as is the case for some similarly defined models (e.g., the height function of the dimer model, see \cite{Ke01}), we expect that if $f\unifin\Hom(\Z_n^2,B,\mu)$ for a one-point BC $(B,\mu)$, then $f$ converges weakly to the Gaussian free field, and has $\var(f(v))=\theta(\log n)$ for generic vertices $v$ and $\E(\range(f))=\theta(\log n)$ as $n\to\infty$.
-In contrast, if we take $G_m:=\Z_n^2\times\Z_2^{m}$ and $f\unifin\Hom(G_{d_0},B,\mu)$ for some large $d_0$ and the one-point BC, then Theorem~\ref{homogeneous_torus_thm} implies that $\var(f(v))=O(1)$ and $\range(f)=\theta(\sqrt{\log n})$ as $n\to\infty$.
-Thus we expect a transition in the roughness of the random height function as $m$ increases from $0$ to $d_0$.
+Indeed, as is the case for some similarly defined models (e.g., the height function of the dimer model, see \cite{Ke01}), we expect that if $f\unifin\Hom(\Z_n^2,B,\mu)$ for a one-point BC $(B,\mu)$, then $f$ converges weakly to the Gaussian free field, and has $\var(f(v))=\Theta(\log n)$ for generic vertices $v$ and $\E(\range(f))=\Theta(\log n)$ as $n\to\infty$.
+In contrast, if we take $f\unifin\Hom(\Z_n^2\times\Z_2^{d_0},B,\mu)$ for some large, but fixed, $d_0$ and the one-point BC, then Theorem~\ref{homogeneous_torus_thm} implies that $\var(f(v))=O(1)$ and $\E(\range(f))=\Theta(\sqrt{\log n})$ as $n\to\infty$.
+Thus we expect a transition in the roughness of the random height function on the graphs $\Z_n^2\times\Z_2^{m}$ as $m$ increases from $0$ to the fixed value $d_0$.
 Analogous transitions (in terms of temperature) have been observed in Solid-On-Solid models taking integer values (see \cite{FS81}) and are termed \emph{roughening transitions}.
+We emphasize that we view the passage from the graph $\Z_n^2$ to the graph $\Z_n^2\times\Z_2^{d_0}$ as being a finite enhancement, replacing each vertex of the graph $\Z_n^2$ by a fixed-dimensional hypercube, which leaves the graph essentially two-dimensional as $n$ grows.
+Analogous enhancements have been used in the study of the mean-field behavior of statistical physics models where one considers the spread-out lattice \cite{S04}, the lattice $\Z^d$ with added long-range connections up to a fixed distance.

 Our work establishes only one side of the above transition as we do not show that the random homomorphism height function on $\Z_n^2$ is indeed rough, however, we are able to establish the full transition on a class of tori with non-equal side lengths.
 Indeed, we may take as our starting point any sequence of $\lambda$-linear tori $G_n$ (see \eqref{linear_cond}) for $\lambda<\frac{1}{2\log 2}$ and side lengths satisfying $n_d=n$ and $\prod_{i=1}^{d-1} n_i\ge c\log n$ for some $c>0$.
 As a concrete example, one may take $G_n=\Z_n\times\Z_{\lfloor\frac{1}{10}\log n\rfloor}$.
 We then note that by Theorem~\ref{linear_torus_thm}, we have some $\alpha,C>0$ such that if $f_1\unifin\Hom(G_n,B,\mu)$ for the one-point BC $(B,\mu)$ then